Easy Notes of Economics (Chapter 2) for class 10th

 Division Of Sectors as Organized and Unorganized

-This is another way of classifying activities in the economy.
-This looks at the way people are employed and their condition of work.
+Activities can also be classified by conditions of work: organised sector and unorganised sector.
+It means looking at the way people are employed and their condition of work.
 Let’s discuss them.

 1. Organized Sector

-- People have security of work, paid leave and holidays, provident fund, gratuity, pension and medical benefits too.
+• People have security of work, written contracts, fixed hours, paid leave and holidays, provident fund, Employees’ State Insurance (ESI), gratuity, pension and medical benefits too.

 2. Unorganized Sector